rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/assets/ethereum

-   Doing a DELETE on the ethereum assets endpoint will allow you to delete an existing ethereum token from the global rotki DB.
+   Doing a DELETE on the ethereum assets endpoint will allow you to delete an existing ethereum token from the global rotki DB by address.

    **Example Request**: